Diram-Tabaa/dtabaa.github.io/_pages/cmu-course.md

 ## Spring 2023

 * 15-441: Computer Networks
+  * The course is well structured in terms of content, and the lectures build up on each other in a nice way (going through the all the layers bottom-up)
+  * On paper, the projects that we were supposed to implement were cool, but it was dissapointing when it came to evaluation, as the autograder was mis-configured.
+  * I wasn't a big fan of the theory homeworks or the quizzes, but they exist for a reason I guess.

 * 21-355: Princples of Real Analysis I
+  * The course was a bit of a bore during the first half because we kept talking about sequences for a good while.
+  * Towards the end, it got interesting with the proofs of differentiability and Reimann Integrals.
+  * If you plan to take this course, I suggest taking Real Analysis II as well, to have the full picture.

 * 15-330: Introduction to Computer Security
+  * Relatively much easier than networks, despite being 12 units as well.
+  * The course is divided into three segments: systems security, crypto and web security.
+  * My interest in the material fluctuated based on the topics, as I wasn't a big fan of crypto.
+  * That being said, all of the homeworks were very fun to work on (bomb lab on steriods, breaking crypto systems, breaking into a website payment system)

 * ★ 79-293: Inward Odyssey
+  * Despite being a humanity course, it ended up being my favorite course of the semester.
+  * I cannot emphasize enough how engaging are Ben Reilly's lectures -- the students are running the show more often than not!
+  * The readings were also very unorthodox for a history course, you get to read about travellers throughout history and their encounters with other nations.

 ## Fall 2022